Vaucresson

 Vaucresson (/fr/) is a commune in the western suburbs of Paris, France.
 It is in the Hauts-de-Seine department 13.9 km from the center of Paris.

 Vaucresson contains abundant parkland; 22 of its 308 hectares are classed as natural zones.
 Today Vaucresson is principally a wealthy residential community, and has the ninth-highest household income of any commune in France.

+Toponymy

+The name Vaucresson possibly derives from the Latin vallis corvus, meaning the 'valley of the ravens'.

 Population

 The people who live in the commune are called Vaucressonais in French.

 Culture

 Vaucresson has a movie theatre called "Cinema Normandie".
 There is also a cultural centre, "La Montgolfiere", which offers many activities and cultural exhibits.
 The name was given as a reminder of the first hot air balloon which set off from the Chateau de Versailles the 19 September 1783 and landed in Vaucresson, carrying a duck, a rooster and a lamb.

 Transport

 Vaucresson is served by Vaucresson station on the Transilien Line L suburban rail line.